johndunne2019/Fundamentals-of-Data-Analysis-Project-2019/README.md

 ## Seaborn
 Seaborn is a data visualization package within Python which is based on matplotlib.
 Seaborn can be used to make statistical graphics in Python.
-The official Seaborn tutorial is here: https://seaborn.pydata.org/index.html and the official Seaborn tutorial is here: https://seaborn.pydata.org/index.html.
+The official Seaborn documentation is here: https://seaborn.pydata.org/index.html and the official Seaborn tutorial is here: https://seaborn.pydata.org/index.html.

 "Seaborn aims to make visualization a central part of exploring and understanding data.
 Its dataset-oriented plotting functions operate on dataframes and arrays containing whole datasets and internally perform the necessary semantic mapping and statistical aggregation to produce informative plots." - Taken from the official Seaborn documentation - https://seaborn.pydata.org/introduction.html

 ## What is the Tips dataset?